dnewcome/jath/README.md

 	Jath.parse( template, xml )

 where xml is an XML document as a Firefox XML DOM object.
-The resulting javascript array, expressed in json, would look something like this:
+The resulting Javascript array, expressed in JSON, would look something like the following

 	var result = [ { id: "1", message: "Hello" }, { id: "3", message: "Goodbye" }, ... ];

 Jath does not support anything other than string data right now, hopefully that will change soon.

-# Status:
+# Status
 This software is a proof of concept.
 There are cases that it cannot handle, and isn't production-ready.

-# Limitations:
+# Limitations
 - Only supports Firefox
-- No built-in support for xml namespaces.
-This can be worked around by using selectors in the form of:
+- No built-in support for XML namespaces.
+This can be worked around by using selectors in the form of

 	[namespace-uri()='http://www.w3.org/1999/xhtml' and name()='p' and @id='_myid']